Your first weeks

 Career development starts long before graduation.
 There are a range of opportunities you can take advantage of from your first day, which will all help build important skills for your CV.

 Our Talent Team provides extensive support throughout your time here and beyond.
 They offer advice and opportunities including faculty employability and placements teams.
-If you need advice, you can speak to the Talent Team.

 Many of our students work part time alongside their studies.
 You could become a Student Ambassador and work part-time with the university’s faculties and schools at events such as open days, getting paid on a project-by-project basis as well as gaining experience for your CV.
-Look out for Student Ambassador recruitment notices around campus, within your school or faculty and on the Student Portal.

 You can also visit thefutureworks, our recruitment and employment agency based in TheHub, which offers a variety of employment opportunities for current students and graduates, including flexible and part-time work.